Characters of the Overwatch franchise: Ana

 Ana Amari (أنا أمري) is an Egyptian sniper and bounty hunter, and one of the founding members of Overwatch.
 She wields a Biotic Rifle loaded with smart darts that damage enemies and heal allies, as well as a sidearm that fires Sleep Darts.
 She also carries Biotic Grenades that disable enemy healing and boost ally healing.
 Her ultimate ability is Nano Boost, which grants an attack and defense boost to a teammate hero.
+She also appears as a playable hero in Heroes of the Storm.